 Akamai wird dieses Transkript aufzeichnen.
 Weitere Informationen erhalten Sie in unserer Datenschutzrichtlinie.
 Durch Fortfahren erklären Sie sich mit der Aufzeichnung und Nutzung Ihrer persönlichen Daten einverstanden.

 Cambridge, MA |

 Akamai Technologies, Inc. (NASDAQ: AKAM), the leading provider of cloud services for delivering, optimizing and securing online content and business applications, today released its Third Quarter, 2014 State of the Internet Report.
 Based on data gathered from the Akamai Intelligent Platform™, the report provides insight into key global statistics such as connection speeds and broadband adoption across fixed and mobile networks, overall attack traffic, global 4K readiness, and IPv4 exhaustion and IPv6 implementation.

 The report also includes security insights into Shellshock and OpenSSL vulnerabilities, Blackshades RAT and Spike DDoS toolkits, as well as attacks observed during the FIFA 2014 World Cup.

-Data and graphics from the Third Quarter, 2014 State of the Internet Report can be found on the Akamai State of the Internet site and through the Akamai State of the Internet app for iOS and Android devices.
+Data and graphics from the Third Quarter, 2014 State of the Internet Report can be found on the Akamai State of the Internet site.

 "One need only look to the sheer number of connected device- and smart home-related announcements that came out of the 2015 International CES to see that consumers are continuing to adopt and expect more from connected technology and services," said David Belson, editor of the report.
 "The strong year-over-year growth trends illustrated in this quarter's report show that the Internet is evolving and expanding to meet the growing demands of our increasingly connected lifestyles."